Yes, you can get rich even with a normal job.

 Extra Things to Do To Improve Finances

-Keep track of your net worth – Keeping track of your net worth is a fun way to see how much money you have in real time.
 To calculate your net worth, you want to add up all of your assets (cash, savings, investments, real estate, etc) and subtract your liabilities (mortgages, loans, credit card debt, other outstanding debt).
-You can use an Excel spreadsheet to keep track of this or use one of the many personal finance apps like Mint.

-Have an emergency fund so you don’t go into debt to pay off an expenses – An emergency fund includes about 6 months of living expenses.
+An emergency fund includes about 6 months of living expenses.
 This is a fund for unexpected expenses that come up.
 This could be visits to the ER, vet visits, car maintenance, or house repairs.
-An emergency fund is also helpful in case you ever lose a job and need some time to find a new job.

 Maximizing Income